azat-co/fullstack-javascript/chapter5/chapter5.md

 Now we can add the following components to:

--   Parse.com collection
+-   Parse collection

--   Parse.com model
+-   Parse model

 -   Send/add message event

 -   Getting/displaying messages functions

-Backbone-compatible model object/class from Parse.com JS SDK with a mandatory `className` attribute (this is the name of the collection that will appear in the Data Browser of the Parse.com web interface):
+Backbone-compatible model object/class from Parse JS SDK with a mandatory `className` attribute (this is the name of the collection that will appear in the Data Browser of the Parse web interface):

     Message = Parse.Object.extend({
         className: 'MessageBoard'
     })

-Backbone-compatible collection object from Parse.com JavaScript SDK that points to the model:
+Backbone-compatible collection object from Parse JavaScript SDK that points to the model:

     MessageBoard = Parse.Collection.extend ({